matt cutts:An interesting essay on search neutrality

 The web is a place where site owners compete fiercely, sometimes viciously, for viewers and users turn to intermediaries to defend them from the sometimes-abusive tactics of information providers.
 Taking the search engine out of the equation leaves users vulnerable to precisely the sorts of manipulation search neutrality aims to protect them from.

 Really though, you owe it to yourself to read the entire essay.
-The title is “Some Skepticism About Search Neutrality.”
+The title is “”